Arctican4Real/CDN_Appolo/README.md

 ## Project Description

 This project aims to create a feature-rich music streaming application that effectively serves as an offline mp3 player, providing users with a wide range of functionalities.The application will enable users to:

-- Search for songs ✓
+- Search for music
-- Download Songs ✓
-- Skip ✓, Pause ✓, Rewind, Loop songs
-- UI music player to play Tracks ✓ and Playlists
+- Have all features of a general Mp3 player (pause, play, skip, autoplay, etc.)
-- Create play and edit playlists
+- Play, Create and Edit Playlists
-- Shuffle play

 ### Specifications